dmayeur/mangastore/README.md

 I made everything with Vue.js.

-Form validators are made here and not in the back for better feedback and UX.

 The connection with the back is made with API calls with Axios.

+Some Form validators are made here and not in the back for instant feedback and better UX.
+The checks are more lenient on admin routes.

+Vuex store is used to handle authentication and the cart through the app.

 ### Back